cockroachdb/docs/cockroachcloud/deploy-a-python-to-do-app-with-flask-kubernetes-and-cockroachcloud.md

 1. If you haven't already, <a href="https://cockroachlabs.cloud/signup?referralId=docs_cc_python_flask" rel="noopener" target="_blank">sign up for a CockroachCloud account</a>.

-1. Install the following tools, if you don't already have them:
+1. Install the following tools, if you do not already have them:

     Tool | Purpose
     -----|--------